"Private Universities Must Join ASUU": NLC President Declares, Gives Reasons

 He also called for synergy among university unions to harmonise their demands from the government.

-ASUU president defends the union
+ASUU president Piwuna defends the union

 Source: Twitter

-ASUU President, Professor Christopher Piwuna, emphasised that universities can only achieve the desired freedom if staff have adequate facilities.
+ASUU president, Professor Christopher Piwuna, emphasised that universities can only achieve the desired freedom if staff have adequate facilities.

 He rejected claims that ASUU members are selfish, noting that academics endure various forms of intimidation from the government.